diegoolguinw/kkf/README.md

-# KKKF# KKKF - Kernel Koopman Kalman Filter
+# KKKF - Kernel Koopman Kalman Filter

 KKKF is a Python library that implements kernel Extended Dynamic Mode Decomposition (EDMD) of Koopman operators and provides a non-linear variant of the Kalman Filter.
 This library is particularly useful for state estimation in dynamical systems with non-linear behavior.